mokiat/java-data-front/README.md

 A Java library for reading Wavefront 3D model resources (OBJ, MTL).

-**Note:** Though planned in the future, it is not possible to serialize OBJ or MTL resources at the moment.

 The OBJ and MTL file formats are one of the most popular 3D model formats used at the moment.
 This is mainly due to their simplicity.

 OBJ files are used to describe the coordinates, connections and shapes that make up a 3D model.